 If you're planning to move your beds and furniture around at all, you may appreciate that they're lighter than wood.
-Assembling, arranging and moving metal bunk beds is much easier than working with wood beds.
+Assembling, arranging, and moving metal bunk beds is much easier than working with wooden beds.
 Even cleaning can be considerably less challenging if you're moving beds around the room in order to wipe the floors beneath them and scrub the walls around them.

 What about the cons?

 The main advantage of wood beds is also the main disadvantage of metal beds.
 While wood bunk beds look cozy and inviting, metal beds can look militant or institutional.
 However, keep in mind that once your campers arrive with their colorful sleeping bags and pillows, this institutional look will quickly disappear.
 You can also easily set it off by outfitting each bed with blankets, pillows, and other bedding accessories.

 I know what you are asking: In the end, what does it all mean?
 Should I get wood or metal bunk beds for my camp?
 It depends on exactly what you need!
 If you are looking for something easy to move and clean, that’s resistant to bed bugs and difficult to damage, then you want the durability of metal bunks for your camp.
 But if you prefer a more cozy, inviting look and a sturdier, heavier build then you want to hardy, traditional wooden bunks.
 Luckily for you, we have both and can help you either way!

 There's a lot more to know about camp furniture, bunk beds, and mattresses than we can compile into a single blog article.
 If you're not sure where to go from here, we want to help.
 Here's what we've found other camps across the country like to buy: